Banner

 An Analysis of Power-to-x Technologies in Modern District Energy Networks

-Francesco Calise, Industrial Engineering, University of Naples Federico II, Italy
+Francesco Calise, University of Naples Federico II, Italy

 How Urban Heat Islands Do Compromise Our Resilience to Climate Change: A Human-centric Approach Towards Better Understanding and Mitigating the Energy-related Impacts in the Built Environment